Julius Wagner-Jauregg: Nobel prize

+Involuntary sterilizations

 Wagner-Jauregg administered thyroid and ovarian preparations to young psychotic patients who had experienced delayed puberty, which led to the development of their secondary sexual characteristics and diminished psychosis.
 Other patients were deemed schizophrenic because of excessive masturbation, where Wagner-Jauregg sterilized them, resulting in an "improved" condition.

 Retirement

 In 1928, Wagner-Jauregg retired from his post but remained active and in good health until his death on 27 September 1940.
 In his retirement he published nearly 80 scientific papers.
 Many schools, roads and hospitals are named after him in Austria.

 Nazi ideology and affiliation

-Towards his last days Wagner-Jauregg was influenced by Hitler's German nationalism, and became an anti-Semite and sympathizer of Nazism.
-Documentary evidence indicates that he supported the Nazi party shortly after the invasion of Austria in 1938 by Germany.
+Towards his last days Wagner-Jauregg was influenced by Adolf Hitler's German nationalism, and became an anti-Semite and sympathizer of Nazism.
+Documentary evidence indicates that he supported the Nazi Party shortly after the invasion of Austria in 1938 by Germany.
 However, a denazification commission in Austria found that his application for NSDAP membership had been refused "...on grounds of race", as his first wife Balbine Frumkin was Jewish.

 Wagner-Jauregg advocated a racial hygiene ideology called eugenics, influencing students such as Alexander Pilcz, who went on to author a standard handbook on racial psychiatry critical of Jews for being prone to mental illness.

 He was also an advocate of forced sterilization of the mentally ill and criminal, having endorsed the concept in 1935 while a member of the Austrian Anthropological Society.

 He was President of the Austrian League for Racial Regeneration and Heredity, which advocated sterilization for those of inferior genetics.